Finally (CeCe Peniston song)

 "Finally" is a song by American singer-songwriter CeCe Peniston, released in September 1991 by A&M Records as her debut single from her first album of the same name (1992).
 Co-written by her, it received critical acclaim, becoming Peniston's first (and biggest) hit song, peaking at number five on the US Billboard Hot 100 in January 1992.
 Prior to that, the track was a major success on the Billboard Dance Club Play chart, where it spent two weeks at number one in late 1991.
 In addition, a dance remix of the song, the "Choice Mix", peaked at number two on the UK Singles Chart in March 1992.
-The remix appeared on many dance music compilations in the early '90s.
 Its accompanying music video was directed by Claude Borenzweig and won an award at the Billboard Music Video Awards.
 Rolling Stone and Billboard magazines ranked "Finally" among the best pop and dance songs of all time in 2022 and 2023.